johnweisuperior737-creator/Worldwide-Auction-System/CONTRIBUTING.md

 - [Project Demo Video](https://github.com/user-attachments/assets/b93b3b77-e1bc-4d35-8c14-638d192a6f94) - A video demonstration of the Worldwide Auction System in action.

 Thank you for your contributions!
-Together, we can make the Online Auction System better for everyone.
+Together, we can make the Worldwide Auction System better for everyone.
 Happy coding! 🎉